mbasagoitia/robotics/basic-robotic-behaviors-odometry/exam-questions.md

 No, the rollers of the Swedish wheel are mounted at a 45 degree angle to the forward direction of the wheel. **

 Correct

+Consider a robot that drives along its positive x-axis.
+This time, the z-axis is pointing downward toward the ground.
+Assume the wheelspeed of the left wheel (located on the negative y-axis) to be 3.14rad/s and the wheelspeed of the right wheel (located on the positive y-axis) to be -3.14rad/s.
+What is the sign of the rotation around the z-axis?

+Positive **

+Negative

+Correct
+Yes, using the second right hand rule and aligning your thumb with the z-axis, your fingers indicate the positive rotation direction to be clockwise.
+As the left wheel turns forward and the right wheel turns backward, the robot increases the angle of its orientation.

+Consider a robot, where the right wheel is moved 1cm forward, that is the wheels are no longer aligned on the y-axis of the robot.
+What happens?
+(If you want to try this in Webots, you will need to change the x-value of the "anchor" field in the hinge joint and the translation of the "endPoint" from 0 to 0.01)

+The pivot point of the robot changes from its center to be 0.5cm in front of the robot, but the robot maintains its two degrees of freedom **

+Moving one of the wheels off the center axis allows the robot to also move along its y-axis, thereby adding one degree of freedom.
+The robot now is able to actuate all three degrees of freedom on the plane.

+Having one of the wheels "off center" prevents the robot from turning, allowing the robot to only drive straight, effectively reducing its degrees of freedom to one.